Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

 You can attack twice, instead of once, whenever you take the Attack action on your turn.

-Moreover, if you use your action to cast a spell, you can make one Arcane Firearm attack as a bonus action on that turn.
+Moreover, if you use your action to cast a spell, you can make one Arcane Firearm attack as a Bonus Action on that turn.

 ### Level 9: Overcharge